Give Me Your Love is touring the UK in October 2018. Dates to be announced very soon.

-Here is a clip from the post show discussion, Stress, Distress and Disorder at Battersea Arts Centre on 20th January.
+Here is a clip from the post show discussion, Stress, Distress and Disorder at Battersea Arts Centre.

 Click this link for a Radio National Australia interview with David and Australian army veteran Steve MacDonald about the treatment of Post Traumatic Stress with MDMA.

 To read some things that may have contributed to the making of Give Me Your Love click here.

 To read an insightful press review from Theatre People, Australia click here.